-Most people think they know what dental insurance is, but in reality most people have many misconceptions about dental insurance.
-These misconceptions sometimes lead to misunderstandings with the dental insurance company, your employer or dental office.
+Most people think they know what dental insurance is, but they have many misconceptions about it.
+Unfortunately, these misconceptions sometimes lead to misunderstandings with the dental insurance company, your employer or your dental office.

 Dental insurance is a contract between your (or your spouse's) employer and the insurance company for your benefit.

-- what your employer is willing to pay towards your coverage
+- how much your employer is willing to pay toward your coverage

 - what your employer negotiated with the insurance company

-- the more your employer is willing to pay the more coverage you have
+- the more your employer is willing to pay, the more dental coverage you have

-Your dental insurance coverage does NOT depend on what you may need or want!
+Your dental insurance coverage is NOT determined by what you may need or want!